DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 caption: "amqp091-go connection",
 )

-After the connection is established, a channel is created and used to declare an exchange aswell as a queue.
+After the connection is established, a channel is created and used to declare an exchange as well as a queue.

 #figure(
 sourcecode()[```go